-The first time Detective Sergeant Chris Plante wrote the word pandemic in his notebook was January 23, 2020.
+The first time Detective Sergeant Chris wrote the word pandemic in his notebo January 23, 2020.

-The exact text was: "Emerging pandemic in China.
-Consideration should be given to YRP planning.
-Meeting scheduled between Emergency Management and Health and Safety."
+The exact text was: "Emerging pandem in China.
+Consideration should be given YRP planning.
+Meeting scheduled betw Emergency Management and Health an Safety."

-As the officer in charge of the Public Safety Unit, Detective Sergeant Plante was tasked with assessing the potential impacts of COVID-19 on YRP and our community.
+As the officer in charge of the Public Sa Unit, Detective Sergeant Plante was tas with assessing the potential impacts of COVID-19 on YRP and our community.